Full Day Trainings

 • Ethical and Legal Considerations When Counseling Teens

 Descriptions can be found below.
-These trainings provide 6 general CEUs each.
-They’re are typically scheduled to run 9:00am to 4:30pm, with an hour lunch break and two 15-minute breaks.
-Due to their highly interactive design, they’re offered as in-person trainings only.
+These trainings provide six CEUs each.
+They’re typically scheduled to run 9:00am to 4:30pm, with an hour lunch break and two 15-minute breaks.
+Due to their highly interactive design, these full day trainings are offered in-person only.
 For more details or to schedule a workshop, contact me today.

 TREATING TRAUMA IN TEENS: CORE CONCEPTS, MEANINGFUL METAPHORS, AND FIELD-TESTED STRATEGIES